chrthom/outer-colonies/.github/ISSUE_TEMPLATE/cards.md

 Alternatively Screenshot oft card

 **Card issue**
-One oft these
+Choose one oft these
 - Spelling (Something is spelled incorrectly vor grammar is wrong)
-- Unclear (Text is hard to und erstand)
+- Unclear (Text is hard to understand)
--
+- Implementation (Infame function differs from card text) -